What is the Probate Process

 Remember, just because you are nominated as the executor by the will or are the closest of kin does not automatically make you a personal representative.
 You will still have to apply to the Surrogate’s Court of the county where the deceased person resided and have the court approve that application.
 Once the court approves your application, the court will issue you an official certificate from the State of New York, which gives you an official capacity to act on behalf of the estate.

-You can apply to become the personal representative if you are the executor nominated by the will.
+As part of the probate process, you can apply to become the personal representative if you are the executor nominated by the will.
 If there is no will, you can apply to be in charge of the estate if you are the closest relative who has the preference.

 In New York, a personal representative is called “an executor” if there is a will and “an administrator” if there is no will.
 That’s just the terminology.
 In reality, there is little functional difference between “executor” and “administrator.”